PonomarevDA/libparams/README.md

 It is expected either to add the library into your project as submodule or just copy the required folders.
 The library doesn't have external dependencies.

 You can add pathes to [libparams](libparams) folder, the folder with parameters and to platform specific flash driver.
-The application examples in [tests](tests) folder are based on [CMakeLists.txt](CMakeLists.txt).
+The application examples in [tests](tests) folder are based on [libparams.cmake](libparams.cmake).

 If it is SITL mode, you need additionally to specify path to yaml files with parameters values `LIBPARAMS_PARAMS_DIR`.
 The flash memory is divided to pages, therefore the base name of file with initial parameters `LIBPARAMS_PARAMS_BASE_NAME`  needs to be specified.
 The file named `<LIBPARAMS_PARAMS_BASE_NAME>_0.yaml` will be read as a default parameters values container.